Why Do Educational Organizations Need a School CMMS Software System?

 Using the above equipment hierarchy example enables the maintenance manager to generate reports by College, Building or Room.
 Additionally maintenance technicians and non-maintenance end-users quickly locate needed equipment for repair tickets, preventive maintenance or work order submission.

 Another option for grouping equipment is to group by class or type of equipment.
-This software solution (MaintSmart) also offers Equipment Groups.
+This school and college CMMS software solution also offers Equipment Groups.
 Use the Equipment Groups container to group equipment by the type of equipment.
 Here are some examples of equipment types (classification): HVAC, Security Equipment, Rolling Stock and so on.

 What is the Optimal Size for These Equipment Groupings?